oVirt/ovirt-site/source/testing/ovirttestday.html.md

 ## What to do as a participant

 *   If you already have the hardware, verify if it meets the hardware requirement, refer information detail section below
-*   Update the Participants section in First Test Day Execution and Report document.
+*   Update the Participants section.
 *   Accomplish the goals set in objective section , run the tests, update the test matrix.
 *   Running into any issues - contact any participant in the list